Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Sometimes, caveman persuasion was the only kind that worked.

-“Gotta admit…that armor looks good on you.”
+"Gotta admit…that armor looks good on you."

 Julian broke out of his thoughts, and…god, even after all these years, Al could still completely trip him up with that wry look.
 And somehow, she never looked sexier than when she had a rifle in her hands.
 Only gal in the universe who could properly tell him what to do.

 *Hot.*

 He had a good comeback, though.
-“I do!
-I look even better *out* of it, too…”
+"I do!
+I look even better *out* of it, too…"

-“My thoughts exactly.”
+"My thoughts exactly."

-“Not now though,” he said, smiling.
+"Not now though," he said, smiling.
 Odd feeling, that.
 The undersuit had armor around his neck and even *talking* took effort.
 Not, like, *conscious* effort - he was fully Suit conditioned these days - but he could still *feel* it.
-“Later.
-For now I gotta be literally tons of fun for our guests.”
+"Later.
+For now I gotta be literally tons of fun for our guests."

-“So, like normal.”
+"So, like normal."

-“Har har,” Julian grunted.
-“So I’m *extra* thumpy, then.
-Be glad you ain’t!”
+"Har har," Julian grunted.
+"So I’m *extra* thumpy, then.
+Be glad you ain’t!"

-“Yeah, yeah.
-I’m just glad Singularity have *lighter* toys too…” Al rapped her knuckles on the thin, high-tech hardsuit she was wearing in turn.
+"Yeah, yeah.
+I’m just glad Singularity have *lighter* toys too…" Al rapped her knuckles on the thin, high-tech hardsuit she was wearing in turn.
 Julian might have fantasized about some painted-on skintight thing straight out of sci-fi, but the chunky, well-plated reality was…*better* somehow.

-“You should go rub it in Freya’s face.
-She was bitchin’ all up and down when they fit her up…”
+"You should go rub it in Freya’s face.
+She was bitchin’ all up and down when they fit her up…"

-“Of *course* she has full armor,” Al grumbled, then saw Julian’s smirk.
-“What?!
-I’m not jealous!”
+"Of *course* she has full armor," Al grumbled, then saw Julian’s smirk.
+"What?!
+I’m not jealous!"

-“Yeah, you kinda are.”
-He grinned wolfishly, “And it’s cute as fuck.”
+"Yeah, you kinda are."
+He grinned wolfishly, "And it’s cute as fuck."

-“Hey, this thing has enough tech in it to keep me nerding out for a year anyway!”
+"Hey, this thing has enough tech in it to keep me nerding out for a year anyway!"

 Julian chuckled fondly, then looked around.
-“Where’d Xiù get to?”
+"Where’d Xiù get to?"

-“She’s putting the kids to bed.
+"She’s putting the kids to bed.
 And then…I guess we sit and wait, huh?
-How long’s this going to go on for?”
+How long’s this going to go on for?"

-“Long enough the embassy Marines are manning a watch.”
+"Long enough the embassy Marines are manning a watch."

-“We’re not…actually expecting it to go that badly though.”
+"We’re not…actually expecting it to go that badly though."

-“No. But we just poked the Hunters in the eye in the biggest possible way and we can’t know for sure they don’t have other plans. *Everyone’s* laying their cards on the table for this one.
-Better safe than sorry, right?”
+"No. But we just poked the Hunters in the eye in the biggest possible way and we can’t know for sure they don’t have other plans. *Everyone’s* laying their cards on the table for this one.
+Better safe than sorry, right?"

-“Right.”
+"Right."
 Al nodded and found a spot to sit down.
-“So, that was all the hurry up.
+"So, that was all the hurry up.
 Now comes the wait.
-Don’t suppose you brought a movie?”
+Don’t suppose you brought a movie?"

 Julian pulled his tablet out of his satchel.
-“I loaded our entire library on it a while ago.
-Now if you’ll excuse me…gotta go be all, uh, whatever-it-is I’m s’posed to be.”
+"I loaded our entire library on it a while ago.
+Now if you’ll excuse me…gotta go be all, uh, whatever-it-is I’m s’posed to be."

-“A hero,” Al said it softly.
-“A big damn hero.”
+"A hero," Al said it softly.
+"A big damn hero."

 Julian looked around.

 *Damnit.* She knew him too well.

-“...You know I’ve never felt like—”
+"...You know I’ve never felt like—"

-“You don’t have to, babe.
-You always have been.”
+"You don’t have to, babe.
+You always have been."
 She gave him a little air-smooch, then a tilt of the head that said *‘go.’* She was okay.
 A gun to hand, her kids safely in bed behind her…that was all Allison really needed to be okay with the world.

 He kind of envied her, there.